LearnersGuild/curriculum-app/modules/Movie-Search-Engine/README.md

 ## Exercise

-Implement a full stack web application which helps you search for a movie using the IMDB API.
+Implement a full stack web application which helps you search for a movie using data scraped from IMDB.

 The web app lets a user signup, login, and search for movies.